cerberus-zone/cerberus_website/docs/running-a-validator.md

 make install && cd ~/go/bin && sudo cp cerberusd /usr/local/bin
 ```

+Having the _cerberusd_ binary located in your _/usr/local/bin_ will ensure when you type _cerberusd_ your OS will find the executable binary.

 #### 2. Initiate Chain

 This step will create all the needed configuration files needed to run your validator node.
 The _MONIKER_NAME_ name can be whatever you would like it to be.